How to Get an Acting Agent

 3) Invite talent managers and agents to see you perform.

 You don't need an agent to start auditioning.
-You can attend open calls and use online casting services, as well as trade papers like Backstage, to find auditions.
+You can attend open calls and use online casting services, as well as trade papers like Backstage - The Actor's Resource, to find auditions.
 Most actors get their first few acting jobs on their own without the help of an agent.
 You can also produce your own show with a couple of other actors.
 Once you have a strong role in a good production, mail flyers or postcards to acting agents inviting them to come see your work (make sure to mention complimentary tickets will be waiting for them and their guests at the box office).
 Some agents actually prefer to go see a full production rather than scene nights.
 Make sure you also invite agents to screenings of films you were in.

 Did you book the role of your life?
 Make sure agents don't miss it!
 Hire a publicist who can get agents to come see you perform.
 Some publicists will work on a one show / one fee basis.
 If you're further along in your career, you may want to hire a publicist year round.